 In Sharp's version the quarter turn in B1 is without hands, but I prefer it with hands — it means that if one of you forgets or is late the other can help.
 The original wording says “turn”.

 The first lady is rotating clockwise for the whole of the dance, and the first man the same for all but the first two bars, so some people will have problems with this one.
-I now have my own version which I'll put on the website one of these days.
-It has less clockwise rotating
+I now have my own version which has less clockwise rotating.

 See the notes in the section on Three-time.